NoamBarak/FIFA24/README.md

 4. **Model Development**:
    - Dropped 'Nation' and 'Gender' to prevent bias.
-   - Split data into training and test sets.
    - Chose XGBoost for its best performance and optimized hyperparameters.

 5. **Performance and Error Analysis**: